 When you arrive, you will be greeted by our Hospitality Team who will hand you a bulletin and be able to answer any questions you might have.
 Our worship style is traditional in form and progressive in content.
 We do our best to use inclusive language to talk about God and the world.
 We sing a blend of old hymns and contemporary sacred music and offer several opportunities for contemplative prayer.
 Our excellent choir sings approximately twice a month.
 We share in Holy Communion on the first Sunday of every month.
 We practice “open communion,” meaning that anyone (of any age, religion, or practice) is welcome to come to the table of grace.
-To make this sacred meal as accessible as possible we serve gluten-free bread and our cup contains grape juice.
-After worship we share in fellowship right in the sanctuary.
-Delicious food and hot coffee is provided by volunteers and never a letdown.
+To make this sacred meal as accessible as possible, we serve gluten-free bread, and our cup contains grape juice.
+After worship, we share in fellowship right in the sanctuary.
+When possible, delicious food and hot coffee is provided by volunteers and is never a letdown.

 Worshiping with Children?

 An accessible entrance is located on the east side of our building.
-Just inside that door you’ll also find our gender-inclusive, accessible restroom.
+Just inside that door, you’ll also find our all-gender, accessible restroom.
 In the back of the sanctuary you will find a case of devices linked with our sound system to help those who have a hard time hearing.
-There you will also find a small lift to access the basement.
-If there is anything we can do to help make your visit more accessible, please contact our pastor before you visit.
+There, you will also find a small lift to access the basement.
+We also provide large-print copies of the bulletin for those who might need them.
+If there is anything we can do to help make your visit more accessible, please contact us before you visit.